Tenerife: The Santa Cruz Palmetum

 Prior to its development and during the stages of landscaping and planting, a number of economic, aesthetic and conservationist goals were set for the Palmetum.
 Key aims are listed here:

-- As a scientific and cultural institute, a botanic garden such as this would be a prestigious enhancement to the reputation of the city and the island.
+- As a scientific and cultural institute, a botanic garden such as this would enhance the reputation of the city and the whole island.

 - Tourism was becoming the most important source of income for this sub-tropical island, and a Palmetum would hopefully be a significant new attraction to draw visitors to Santa Cruz and the surrounding area.